theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 ## Transactions
 1. **Once a valid transaction is in the mempool, it will end up in the blockchain.**

+   Transactions can be dropped from the mempool.
+A node's mempool can only occupy as much memory as is configured through `maxmempool`.
+When this limit is reached, it will drop the transactions with the lowest feerate and increase its `mempoolminfee`.
+It will communicate its new `mempoolminfee` to its peers, basically telling peers not to forward transactions below that feerate for the time being.
+Note that every node does this individually, so a node with a larger mempool or different architecture may drop transactions earlier or later.

 1. **Before a transaction becomes part of the blockchain it must be in the mempool.**

 1. **If I see a transaction in my mempool I can be sure it is in all nodes' mempool.**

 1. **If a transaction is not accepted in the mempool it cannot be accepted as valid in a block.**

 1. **Yeah, but once it is in a block, it will stay in the blockchain forever.**

 1. **Each transaction has exactly one receiver.**